rubyforgood/mutual-aid/ORIENTATION.md

 * Outreach, dev team building, partnership with other groups
     * Code for America, Code for DC, Ruby for Good, Title Track, AHA
         * Concern: we don’t want to build the team into a mythical man month problem
-    * Further research other platforms: sharetribe, freelygiving
+    * Further research other platforms: sharetribe, freelygiving, mutualaidworld
 * Waiting on more feedback from groups
     * Videos from dispatchers discussing their current workflow and timesinks
     * Workflow diagrams